somefool/habari-extras/plugins/podcast/trunk/readme.txt

 1. Copy the plugin directory into your user/plugins directory or the site's plugins directory.
 2. Go to the plugins page of your Habari admin panel.
 3. Click on the Activate button for Podcast.

+If you are upgrading your Podcast plugin, it is recommended that you deactivate, then reactivate the plugin to set new default values.
+All your current feed settings will be preserved.

 Usage